PrestigeDox/hAssist/README.md

 # hAssist
 This is hAssist (Hackers Assistant) - Primarily made to speed up standard processes, automate repetitive actions, root servers, ssh and much more
+# Usage
+sh build.sh [WANTED ROOTING USERNAME] [WANTED ROOTING PASSWORD] [CURRENT SERVER IP]

+This command is to be run before first use.

+./main

+This command is used to start the actual menu.